 While trademarks do safeguard the brand name of the product, they don’t protect the actual product from being marketed under a different name by an unscrupulous competitor.

 An instance is that Starbucks can copyright Frappucino for their iced mixed beverages, it does not stop other restaurants from serving iced mixed drinks.
 However, those restaurants cannot call them a Frappucino.

 FAQs About intellectual property

 1. Can I trademark my logo?

 Your trademark rights begin when you set your emblem into the sales marketplace.
-When you start to advertise your product with your logo, your rights have started in law.
+When you start to advertise your product with your logo, your rights have started by law.